Carson City, Nevada: Sports and recreation

 While there are no ski slopes within Carson City, the city is near the Heavenly Mountain Resort, Diamond Peak and Mount Rose Ski Tahoe skiing areas.
+Carson City houses the 2024 #1 rated disc golf course in Nevada, Stadium Course At Carson Ridge.

 Notable people

 Carson City has served as one of the state's centers for politics and business.
 Every state governor since Denver S. Dickerson has resided in the Governor's Mansion in Carson City.
 The following personalities took up residence in Carson City at some point in their lives.